mthl/guix-artwork/website/drafts/commit-authentication.md

     crypto.
 That led to a tenfold speedup compared to invoking `gpgv`, which is primarily due to the fact that our code [foregoes OpenPGP bells and whistles](https://issues.guix.gnu.org/22883#62) and
     focuses on “just” signature verification.
+Notably, it ignores key expiration and revocation.
   - In May, [`.guix-authorizations` support was added](https://issues.guix.gnu.org/22883#64), superseding the hard-coded list of authorized keys.
 The OpenPGP keyring could now